apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 * For indexes of type `lucene`, when adding or changing the property `selectionPolicy`, you need to also set the property `refresh` to `true` (Boolean), so that the change is applied.
 No indexing is required.

+#### Query Option Insecure Result Size

+`@since Oak 1.60.0 (OAK-10424)`

+NOTE: The principal executing the query must have been granted the repository privilege `rep:insecureQueryOptions` (see [Privilege Management / Query Execution](../security/privilege/mappingtoprivileges.md#query-execution)).

+Enabling this option activates the same Compatibility behavior for NodeIterator.getSize() as described in [Result Size](#result-size), but only for the query being executed.

+#### Query Option Insecure Facets

+`@since Oak 1.60.0 (OAK-10424)`

+NOTE: The principal executing the query must have been granted the repository privilege `rep:insecureQueryOptions` (see [Privilege Management / Query Execution](../security/privilege/mappingtoprivileges.md#query-execution)).

+Enabling this option overrides the value of the selected index definition's `facets/@secure` property to use a value of `insecure` instead, as described in [Lucene Index / Facets](./lucene.md#facets), but only for the query being executed.

 ### Compatibility